linpeng0105/linpeng0105.github.io/content/_index.md

       subtitle: ''
       text: |-
           - **Best Paper Award of CP 2024**
-            - My paper, titled "An Efficient Local Search Solver for Mixed Integer Programming", which I authored as the first author, was awarded the Best Paper Award at CP 2024.
+            - My paper, titled "An Efficient Local Search Solver for Mixed Integer Programming", which I authored as **the first author**, was awarded the Best Paper Award at CP 2024.
           - [Outstanding thesis of Jilin University](https://mp.weixin.qq.com/s/sh7FFoBKN4W7m9WFllWXVg)
             - My undergraduate thesis was rated as outstanding thesis of Jilin University (ranked **No.1** in School of Software).
     design: